 Human bites that break the skin can become infected, and even such wounds may not seem dangerous, but the risk of infection is high.
 They have been shown to transmit hepatitis B, hepatitis C, herpes simplex virus (HSV) syphilis, tuberculosis, actinomycosis, and tetanus.
 Evidence suggests also unlikely, but possible transmission of the human immunodeficiency virus (HIV).

 Who is at risk?

 In my opinion literally all public facing professionals, who potentially have to engage with another person expressing any level of aggression (intentionally or unintentionally e.g. due to mental health issues).
-This includes health care workers, law enforcement and security professionals, teachers within special needs schools, taxi drivers and many others.
+This includes especially those working within psychiatric hospitals or secure mental health care facilities.

-Most professionals within these sectors either have been bitten by another human being at some point in their career, or they know of someone who has bene bitten.
-This means their employer must identify such incident/injury as a potential risk, and in most countries in the civilised world that means such risk must be address, mitigated and potentially appropriate personal protective equipment or protective workwear must be issued to the worker.
+Most professionals within these sectors either have been bitten by another human being at some point in their career, or they know of someone who has been bitten.
+This means their employer will already have identified a realistic risk to the employee’s safety and well-being, and in most countries in the civilised world that means such risk must be addressed and mitigated.
+Most likely this risk mitigation process will conclude that some level of protective workwear must be identified and issued to the worker.

 Today’s legal environment will require a risk assessment to be conducted, highlighting any realistic risk employees are being exposed to e.g. being bitten.
 The purpose of such is to very clearly identifying a) the precise risk, b) the potential liability and c) the implementation of effective mitigating measures.